PrincetonUniversity/hpc_beginning_workshop/src/slurm/index.md

 #SBATCH --ntasks-per-node=1
 #SBATCH -t 00:05:00
 #SBATCH --array=0-5
-# sends mail when process begins, and
-# when it ends.
-Make sure you define your email

 # A few special parameters are set in this case that we echo below: